Analysis | Biden presidency a relief for heavily Democratic Washington region

 A Biden administration also is likely to propose larger budgets for housing assistance and community development.

-Federal Employees.
+Federal employees.
 Trump has waged war on the federal bureaucracy’s independence, job protections and compensation, and Biden would reverse course.

-To start, he would overturn a recent Trump executive order that would sharply expand the number of federal civil servants whom a president could fire at will and replace with political friends regardless of their professional qualifications.
+To start, he is expected to overturn a recent Trump executive order that would sharply expand the number of federal civil servants whom a president could fire at will and replace with political friends regardless of their professional qualifications.

-Biden also made clear in his acceptance speech Saturday that he intends to listen to experienced experts like Anthony S. Fauci instead of sideline and even mock them as Trump has done.
+Biden also made clear in his acceptance speech Saturday that he intends to listen to experienced experts such as Anthony S. Fauci instead of sidelining or even mocking them as Trump has done.

 A Biden administration will “end the attack on the professional civil service and the merit-based systems that we have, end the disrespect for civil servants and federal employees,” Van Hollen said.
 “This will be a major change for the region.”

-The region’s leaders welcomed the change to a Biden administration on a mix of individual issues:
+The region’s leaders welcomed the change to a Biden administration in regard to a mix of individual issues:

-●Prince George’s County Executive Angela Alsobrooks (D) said Biden would go ahead with plans blocked by Trump to move the FBI Headquarters from its downtown location to the Washington suburbs.
+●Prince George’s County Executive Angela D. Alsobrooks (D) said Biden would go ahead with plans blocked by Trump to move the FBI headquarters from its downtown location to the Washington suburbs.
 She expects it to move to Greenbelt in her jurisdiction, although Fairfax is holding out hopes that it goes to Springfield.

 ●D.C.
-Council Chairman Phil Mendelson (D-At Large) said a Biden administration would pay the District $43 million that the federal government owes it for providing security at national events such as protests at the White House and July 4 celebrations on the Mall.
+Council Chairman Phil Mendelson (D) said a Biden administration would pay the District $43 million that the federal government owes it for providing security at national events such as protests at the White House and Fourth of July celebrations on the Mall.
 The Trump administration has stalled on reimbursing the city.

-● Holston of the Greater Washington Partnership said the region’s many universities and colleges will benefit from the return of foreign students who have stayed away because of Trump’s anti-immigration policies.
+●Holston, of the Greater Washington Partnership, said the region’s many universities and colleges will benefit from the return of foreign students who have stayed away because of Trump’s anti-immigration policies.

 For all the advantages for the region, Connolly pointed out a challenge facing an incoming Biden team: the transfer of power.